Houston Texans linebacker Azeez Al-Shaair suspended three games for ‘unacceptable’ late hit on Jags QB Trevor Lawrence

 “Your lack of sportsmanship and respect for the game of football and all those who play, coach, and enjoy watching it, is troubling and does not reflect the core values of the NFL,” Runyan said.
 “Your continued disregard for NFL playing rules puts the health and safety of both you and your opponents in jeopardy and will not be tolerated.”

-Al-Shaair is able to return to Houston’s active roster for their Week 17 game against the Baltimore Ravens.
+Al-Shaair is able to return to Houston’s active roster following their Week 17 game against the Baltimore Ravens.

+Through the NFL’s collective bargaining agreement, Al-Shaair can appeal the suspension.
+According to a source who spoke to ESPN’s Adam Schefter, Al-Shaair will appeal.

 ‘Happens in the blink of an eye’